-Wyndham City acknowledges the peoples of the Kulin Nation as the Traditional Owners of the land on which Wyndham is currently being built.
+Wyndham City acknowledges the Bunurong and Wadawarrung people as the Traditional Owners of the land on which Wyndham is currently being built.
 Wyndham City Libraries also acknowledges the adverse impact of the displacement of Traditional Owners since colonisation, and the ongoing discrimination, grief and loss endured by Aboriginal people as a result of being disconnected from their language, culture and traditions.
 Wyndham City has adopted a Reconciliation Action Plan to further our journey to reconciliation.